Elections in Lithuania: Elections and results

 The 2008 parliamentary election was held on 12 October, with a run-off on 26 October.
 Homeland Union won the election dominated by taxation and potential introduction of Euro.
 Rising inflation and potential economic downturn were also high on the agenda following several years of rapid growth.
 Homeland Union (45 seats) formed a coalition government with populist and short-lived National Resurrection Party (16 seats), Liberal Movement (11 seats) and Liberal and Centre Union (8 seats).
 Social Democrats was the largest party in opposition with 25 seats.

 The 2012 parliamentary election was held on 14 October, with a run-off on 28 October.
 The Social Democrats became the largest party in the Seimas and defeated the center-right coalition of Andrius Kubilius.
 The Social Democrats, with 38 seats, formed a government coalition with Labour Party (19 seats), Order and Justice (11 seats) and Electoral Action of Poles in Lithuania (8 seats), with the latter party later withdrawing from the government.
 Homeland Union (33 seats) withdrew to the opposition after four years in government.

 The 2016 parliamentary election was held on 9 October, with a run-off on 23 October.
 The election was a surprise victory for Peasant and Greens Union, which won 54 seats in the parliament - the largest tally by a single party in Lithuania for 20 years.
 Homeland Union won the largest share of the vote (22.63%) and 20 mandates in the nationwide constituency, but a disappointing performance in single-member constituencies left the party a distant second with 31 seats.
 Peasants and Greens formed a coalition with the Social Democrats, who won 17 seats in the parliament.

+The 2020 parliamentary election was held on 11 October, with a run-off on 25 October.
+It was a victory for the Homeland Union, which finished first with 50 seats and formed a centre-right coalition with the Liberal Movement (13 seats) and the newly formed Freedom Party (11 seats).
+The Peasant and Greens Union (32 seats) became the largest party in the opposition.

+The 2024 parliamentary election was held on 13 October, with a run-off on 27 October 2024.
+The Lithuanian Social Democratic Party finished first with 52 seats and formed a centre-left coalition with two newly formed parties: the Union of Democrats "For Lithuania" (14 seats) and Dawn of Nemunas (20 seats).
+The Homeland Union (28 seats) became the largest party in the opposition.